 Meeting with parents

-Schools should engage parents to develop attendance improvement strategies that support the student and examine why absences are a problem.
+Meetings with parents and students should be arranged to develop attendance improvement strategies that support the student and to examine why non-attendance continues to be a problem.

-The focus should be supportive rather than disciplinary, with an emphasis on positive and proactive solutions.
+Meetings with parents of students with attendance issues should feel supportive rather than disciplinary, with a focus on positive and proactive solutions.

 For information and resources to help parents understand their obligations, see: